Downtown Orlando skyline and Lake Eola at sunset in Central Florida

 Inventory has increased across the Orlando area, giving buyers more options than they had during the tightest parts of the market.
 Zillow shows Orlando had 4,058 homes for sale as of April 30, 2026, while broader Greater Orlando reporting showed rising inventory and new listings across the region.

-More inventory does not automatically mean prices collapse.
+More inventory doesn't automatically mean prices collapse.
 It means buyers can compare more carefully and sellers need better positioning.

 The homes that are clean, well priced, well photographed, and located in desirable areas still get attention.
 The homes that need work, have weak marketing, or are priced too aggressively are more likely to sit.